ncochard/build-if-needed/README.md

 This is expecially useful on a large `lerna` monorepo with multiple packages.
 Hitting `npm run build` after going a `git pull` was too time consuming.
 So `npm run build:if-needed` becomes really useful to only rebuild the packages that need to be rebuilt.

-# Tips

-Pay attention to the files you specify in the `input` and `output` sections of your configuration.
-Calculating the MD5 hash of the `src` folder and the `dist` folder is fast, but minimizing the amount of files to scan is good idea.

-To ensure that the code is rebuilt whenever a new dependency is added to your `package.json`, it may be a good idea to add `package.json` to the list of `input`.

-    "input": [
-        "src/**/{*.ts,*.tsx}",
-        "package.json"
-    ],

 # Monorepo

 If you work on a large `lerna` monorepo, you may consider adding to the `input` a set of your package dependencies.